pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-d3dddi_nativefencemapping.md

 ## -description

-**D3DDDI_NATIVEFENCEMAPPING** contains native GPU fence address mappings in the caller's process address space.
+The **D3DDDI_NATIVEFENCEMAPPING** structure contains native GPU fence address mappings in the caller's process address space.

 ## -struct-fields

 ### -field CurrentValueCpuVa

 Read-only mapping of the current value for the CPU.
-This value is used by user-mode components to poll the native fence [**CurrentValue**](/windows-hardware/drivers/display/native-gpu-fence-objects).
+This value is is used by user-mode components to poll the native fence [*CurrentValue*](/windows-hardware/drivers/display/native-gpu-fence-objects).

 ### -field CurrentValueGpuVa

 Read/write mapping of the current value for the GPU in the current process's address space.
-This value is used by the GPU engine to read or write to the native fence **CurrentValue** as a fence signal operation.
+This value is used by the GPU engine to read or write to the native fence *CurrentValue* as a fence signal operation.

 ### -field MonitoredValueGpuVa